Tom Malone (American football)

-Thomas Malone (born March 29, 1984) is a former American football punter.
+Thomas Malone (born March 29, 1984) is an American former professional football punter.
 He was signed by the San Francisco 49ers as an undrafted free agent in 2006.
 He played college football at Southern California.
 He is the cousin of NFL Punter Robert Malone.

-Malone has also been a member of the New England Patriots, New York Sentinels, Seattle Seahawks, Sacramento Mountain Lions, and St. Louis Rams.
+Malone was also a member of the New England Patriots, New York Sentinels, Seattle Seahawks, Sacramento Mountain Lions, and St. Louis Rams.

-Early years
+Early life

 Malone went to Temescal Canyon High School.
 After beginning his football career at wide receiver he became a punter after discovering that he could kick the ball far better.
 After looking at USC, Stanford and Washington, he chose USC.
 He graduated a semester early and enrolled at USC in the spring of 2002.